C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/fsm.rst

 StateDelay
 ^^^^^^^^^^

-StateDelay allow you to create a state which wait a fixed number of cycles before executing statments in your ``whenCompleted{...}``.
-The standard way to write it is :
+StateDelay allows you to create a state which waits a fixed number of cycles before executing statments in your ``whenCompleted{...}`` block.
+The standard way to write it is:

 .. code-block:: scala